 One of Luthi’s finest seasons came in 2013, when the UT Martin men’s team entered the CNFR with a No. 2 national ranking after winning the Ozark Region by a commanding 3,185 points.
 For his efforts, Luthi was named the National Intercollegiate Rodeo Association (NIRA) Coach of the Year award.

 Luthi also coached Jeff Askey, who won the 2010 national bull riding championship.

 Luthi has helped UT Martin produce one of the best rodeos in the nation.
-The UT Martin Annual Spring College Rodeo, which takes place at the Ned R. McWherter Agricultural Pavilion every April, was recently named the Ozark Region’s “Rodeo of the Year” for the eighth straight season in 2013.
+The UT Martin Annual Spring College Rodeo, which takes place at the Ned R. McWherter Agricultural Pavilion every April, was recently named the Ozark Region’s “Rodeo of the Year” for the ninth straight season in 2014.

 Luthi was a member of the Professional Rodeo Cowboys Association from 1978-1990.
 He was a five-time Prairie Circuit qualifier in bareback riding and three-time qualifier in bull riding.